Andy4495/skat-scoresheet/README.md

 Scoresheet for the card game [Skat][1].
 Either three or four players are supported.

-The initial version is text-based and run from the command line.
+The initial version is text-based and is run from the command line.

 A [web-based version][8] with similar functionality is in progress.